amiller/bitcoinsim/README.md

-Tools for a Bitcoin isolated cluster.
+A simulated Bitcoin network in a box
 --

 Requirements: